Creamy Brussels Sprouts Slaw

 This post may contain affiliate links.
 Please read our disclosure policy.

-Even though most of us think of Brussels sprouts for the holidays, this would make a killer dish for an amazing picnic.
-Very portable.
+Here is how to shred Brussels sprouts (3 ways!)!
+Even though most of us think of Brussels sprouts for the holidays, this would make a fantastic dish for a picnic.
+It’s a very portable twist on a classic coleslaw.
 I find it’s great for the days after Thanksgiving when you still might have family to feed but much less energy to cook — try it with Leftover Turkey Hash or Turkey Reuben Sandwiches.

-The ingredients for this Creamy Brussels Sprouts Slaw recipe may be in your kitchen already.
+The ingredients for this Brussels sprouts salad recipe may be in your kitchen already.

 Shredded Brussel sprouts, cranberries, and other slaw ingredients.